dvtate/ideas/README.md

 - Guestlist widget for website that has actual world map for where people live
 - Water gun to spray washable paint on cars who drive through pedestrian crossway
 - Preprocessor for TypeScript
+- JavaScript library which converts objects into graphviz dot format
+  - Even better if it would have a chrome style dropdown which lets you explore the objects' internals

 ## Useless but Interesting
 - Twitter bot that qrt "btw i use arch" every time someone mentions linux or arch linux